 2. Document Your Pricing Logic

 Create an internal reference showing customer types, discounts, minimum orders, and payment terms.
+This keeps your team aligned and ensures consistent pricing across all sales reps.

 3. Automate Price Updates

 Use Shopify's bulk editor or CSV imports to update pricing globally.
+For quote-based pricing, maintain templates for common scenarios so your team can respond faster.

 4. Set Minimum Order Values